imyounas/TSAPISolution/README.md

 Because there are only a few controllers and endpoints, I chose not to use MediatR (also considering its change in license type, I'm avoiding it in new projects).

 For logging, I used **Serilog** with only Console and File sinks.
-In a commercial project, I would have used Serilog with Seq or Elastic sink, or prefered using **OpenTelemetry** for logging and telemetry data collection.
+In a commercial project, I would have used Serilog with Seq or Elastic sink, or preferred using **OpenTelemetry** for logging and telemetry data collection.

 For input validation, I used **FluentValidation** with simple rule definitions.

-To easily manage the status of Mock API calls to my API Controller,I used Result pattren via the **Ardalis.Result** library.
+To easily manage the status of Mock API calls to my API Controller,I used the Result pattern via the **Ardalis.Result** library.
 This library provides a simple way to handle success and failure results, making it easier to manage the flow of data and errors in the application.

 To make external HTTP calls to the mock API, I used a **typed HTTP client** (`MockExternalAPIService : IExternalAPIService`).